-- 7.6 A claim which has the form of a dependent claim is not necessarily a dependent claim in substance-where for .\ eExamples include: - such a claim refers referring to another claim of a different category.
+- 7.6 A claim which has the form of a dependent claim is not necessarily a dependent claim in substance.
+Examples include: - a claim referring to another claim of a different category

 Example 1: "An apparatus for carrying out the process of claim 1, ..."